 - A Solar Eclipse.
 Though rare—they only occur two to three times a year—solar eclipses are also considered auspicious.
 “These are basically supercharged new moons,” says Rogers.

 - Jupiter Transit.
 Jupiter is the planet of abundance,” says Rogers.
-“It’s known to be very benevolent, and bring meaning, fulfillment, and prosperity.”
+“It’s known to be very benevolent and to bring meaning, fulfillment, and prosperity.”

 Ominous Wedding Dates, According to Astrology:

 - Venus Retrograde.
-Per Rogers, Venus deals in our love languages and relationships.
+According to Rogers, Venus deals with our love languages and relationships.
 “When this planet is in retrograde, we have misunderstandings with our partner, and it’s usually a time to reassess and reevaluate,” she says.
-Thankfully, Venus retrogrades once every 18 months for a six week time period, so the window to avoid is a small one.
+Fortunately, Venus retrogrades once every 18 months for six weeks, so the window to avoid is narrow.